 6. Personal Loans

-Unsecured loans for smaller prefab projects or when traditional financing isn’t available.
-They usually have higher interest rates and shorter repayment periods.
-These are less common when financing a prefab home intended for permanent residence.
+Personal loans are sometimes used for smaller prefab projects or when traditional financing is not available.
+However, they usually come with higher interest rates and shorter repayment periods, making them less suitable for full home builds.

 What Are the Current Interest Rates for Financing a Prefab Home?